-This paper is structured as follows: In Section 1 we review diffuse interface methods in Euclidean space and convex splitting methods for minimization.
-These wellknown constructions make heavy use of the classical Laplace operator and our new algorithms involve extensions of this idea to a more general graph Laplacian.
+This work brings together ideas from different communities and for this reason we review various components of the algorithms in order to make the paper accessible to readers familiar with either the PDE-based or graph-theoretic approaches.
+In Section 1 we review diffuse interface methods in Euclidean space and convex splitting methods for minimization.
+These well-known constructions make heavy use of the classical Laplace operator and our new algorithms involve extensions of this idea to a more general graph Laplacian.
 Section 2 reviews some of the notation and definitions of the graph Laplacian and this discussion contains a level of detail appropriate for readers less familiar with this machinery.
 Included in this section is a review of segmentation using spatial clustering and a discussion of various normalization conventions for these linear operators on graphs, in connection to real world problems such as machine learning in image analysis.
 The rest of the paper explains the main computational algorithm and presents different examples involving both sparse connectivity and non-sparse connectivity of the graph.
-The algorithms have a multi-scale flavor due to (a) the different scales
+The algorithms have a multi-scale flavor due to (a) the different scales inherent in diffuse interface methods and (b) the role of scale in the eigenfunctions and eigenvalues of the graph Laplacian.